smaranjitghose/PyDeceive/README.md

 - Please don't stay in front of the camera for some time
 - Now come back with your magic cloak[default:red] and see the magic happen
 - When you are done playing press ```Esc``` to quit and the clip would be saved in the same directory

+# Wondering how the spell works?...Lets break it down

 ## Firstly lets understand how to access our camera: